JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 We all fell silent.
 And after a seemingly endless pause he said yes.
 And with that I pulled out the $3.25 in a mix of crumbled dollar bills and change from my pocket and paid him.

-As he took the money and I took the comic, quickly gave it a once-ver and then slid it back into the plastic bag.
+As he took the money and I took the comic, gave it a quick once over and then slid it back into the plastic bag.
+It was finally mine!

-“You know that’s gonna be worth something someday!” one of my friends said.
+“You know that’s gonna be worth something someday!” someone said.
 I nodded and thought I made a good investment.
-I might have been only 10 years old at the time, but dreams of selling this comic for $15 or maybe $20 when I was 20 years old swam through my head.
+I might have been only 10 years old at the time, but dreams of selling this comic for $5 or $15 or maybe even $20 when I was 20 years old swam through my head.

-For the first time in my life I made a financial plan for the future and I was damned proud of myself.
+For the first time in my life I made some kind of financial plan for the future and I was damned proud of myself.

 When I got home I showed my dad what I bought and he was feigning pride thinking I only paid the 35 cents cover price for it.
 Then I told him how much I actually paid for it and he exclaimed, “What?!?!” as I blubbered and said it would be worth something someday.
 “Okay,” he said.
 “But you have to take care of it,” he added.
-I nodded yes as I took it back to my room and carefully stored it way at the bottom beneath all of the other comics in my night stand.
+I nodded yes as I took it back to my room and carefully stored it way at the bottom beneath all of the other comics in my nightstand.

 ***